 Which Technologies should you Use?

 If you decide to try to commit to a strategy for a multi-cloud platform strategy then the biggest constraint is likely to be the technologies that you use and how they may affect support on other cloud platforms.
 If you are creating solutions that use Infrastructure as a Service and Windows or Linux virtual machines then you are probably in the best place to be able to support a multi-vendor strategy.
 Most cloud providers will support servers (either physical or virtual) and you could use networking technologies to connect the virtual networks such as VPN.
-Also one of the newer approaches is the use of a container technology such as Docker which can be hosted on different cloud platforms.
+However, Managed IT Support are also available!
+One of the newer approaches is the use of a container technology such as Docker which can be hosted on different cloud platforms.
 These provide a place to run your custom code or potentially applications which can support hosting on multiple clouds.

 As you move up the technology stack and move more to the PaaS and SaaS space you will tend to find that cloud vendors will tend to offer different products which are not necessarily built for interoperability or to be equivalents of each other.
 As an example if you were hosting an ASP.net website on Windows Servers hosted in both Azure and AWS then it would be lower risk than it would be hosting the ASP.net website in Azure Websites and AWS Elastic Beanstalk.
 At the IaaS level the hosting solutions are almost identical where as at the PaaS level there are more unknowns and more differences.